-Chicken Breeders Sell Chicks
+Buy Chickens From Breeders That Sell Chicks

-Along with the hard work involved in breeding blue-ribbon birds comes a heftier price tag.
+Along with the hard work in breeding blue-ribbon birds comes a heftier price tag.
 If a breeder knows they’ve got a winner on their hands, you’ll be paying top dollar for the bird.

-Again, if your goal is to win competitions or help develop the breed, the increased price tag probably won’t seem so scary.
+Again, if your goal is to win competitions or help develop the breed, the increased price tag probably won’t seem scary.
 Breeders are fantastic sources of knowledge, and in many cases, you’ll find that they’re more than willing to chat about their favorite chicken breeds.

 There’s a lot to learn!